Insurance and Financial Questions

 The second type of cell does not come from your body.
 These cells are allogeneic cells and include placental, amniotic or umbilical cord tissue.
 These tissues contain healthy growth factors that boost your body’s natural healing mechanisms.
 Typically discarded, these tissues are gathered safely and ethically and no babies are harmed in the process.

 Prolotherapy is designed to create an inflammatory response, which brings blood cells and healing adjuncts to the area.
-Prolotherapy is not a biologic agent like stem cells or PRP, however, it triggers your body’s natural inflammatory response in a similar way.
+Prolotherapy is not a biological agent like regenerative cells or PRP, however, it triggers your body’s natural inflammatory response in a similar way.

-We think of it as not being as “strong” as PRP or stem cells, but it can be effective on its own or with more advanced treatments.
+We think of it as not being as “strong” as PRP or regenerative cells, but it can be effective on its own or with more advanced treatments.

 Many tens of thousands of patients have had their musculoskeletal conditions treated with prolotherapy, as well as fat, bone marrow, amniotic, placental, umbilical tissue and exosomes therapies, without developing any type of cancer post-treatment.